WongYewKang/Practical3-software-c-and-c-/README.md

 # Practical3-software-c-and-c-
-This is a repo for Practical 3
+This changes from local machine